 Lungs are the major organ of the respiratory system.
 An average human breathes about 13 pints of air every minute.

-The right lung is bigger than the left lung and the total size of both the lungs is equal to the size of a tennis court.
+The right lung is bigger than the left lung and the total surface area of both the lungs is 80 sq. m which is roughly equal to the size of a tennis court.

 Humans have two lungs and are situated within the thoracic cavity of the chest.
-Lungs are divided into a smaller structure called bronchi, which are divided into bronchioles.
+The trachea are divided into a smaller structure called bronchi, which are divided into bronchioles.

 The lung capacity of a healthy man is estimated to be 6000 ml.
 The total lung capacity refers to the total volume of air-filled in the lungs after a forced inspiration, which is calculated by the formula –